Last Updated on February 26, 2021 by Julia Wilson

 How is tinsel dangerous to cats?

-Tinsel can potentially cause a gastrointestinal obstruction if enough is ingested and becomes wider than the gastrointestinal tract.
+Tinsel can potentially cause gastrointestinal obstruction if enough is ingested and becomes wider than the gastrointestinal tract.

 A gastrointestinal obstruction can develop anywhere from the stomach (gastro) to the small or large intestine.
 They can be partial or complete.
 If a full blockage develops, food, water, and gastric juices build up behind the obstruction which can eventually rupture.
 The blockage can also cut off blood supply, causing tissue to die.